N4M154/hackCSB/README.md

     npm run dev
     ```

 # ✨Try it for yourself!

+Checkout our website at: https://hackcsb-3.onrender.com

 The demo video:
 [PhysixLab: a website for learning Physics](https://youtu.be/buwS1qOQwRc)